British Rail Class 506: Withdrawal

 In 1981, the Woodhead line was closed east of Hadfield.
 In December 1984, the remaining section was converted to the standard 25 kV AC overhead system and the Class 506 EMUs were withdrawn following the last run on 7 December.

 After their withdrawal, unit 59404-59504-59604 was set aside for preservation, but the rest were all sent to Vic Berry in Leicester for scrap; they were cut up in April 1985.
-They were replaced by Class 303s, which transferred from Glasgow and have themselves since been withdrawn.
-The Glossop line is now operated by Class 323 EMUs.

 Preservation

 One complete unit was scheduled for preservation by the West Yorkshire Transport Museum; it was based originally at Dinting Railway Museum.
 It then moved to the former Bradford Hammerton Street Depot and finally on to the Midland Railway - Butterley.

 It deteriorated severely; two cars, and most of the third, were scrapped in August 1995 by CF Booth in Rotherham.
-All that remains is: a severed driving end of a motor open brake second, M59404, which was preserved at the Electric Railway Museum, Warwickshire until its closure in 2017; and the cab of M59494M at The Cab Yard in Wales, intended for future display at a Welsh heritage railway.
+All that remains is a severed driving end of a motor open brake second, M59404, which was preserved at the Electric Railway Museum, Warwickshire until its closure in 2017, and is now at The Cab Yard in Wales, intended for future display at a Welsh heritage railway.